China to document its tourists behaving badly

 The actions of badly behaved tourists has caused many people to "blush with shame" and people who behaved badly overseas needed to "learn a lesson", it added.
 It did not specify the nature of any punishment.

-Regulators would hunt out bad behavior through tips from local tourism bureaus, media reports and the general public.
+Regulators would hunt out bad behaviour through tips from local tourism bureaus, media reports and the general public.

 Overseas travel has boomed in recent years among increasingly affluent Chinese, who have become the world's biggest spenders on travel since 2012, according to the U.N.
-World Tourism Organization.
+World Tourism Organisation.

 (Reporting by Sue-Lin Wong; Editing by Adam Jourdan and Robert Birsel)